 What are the Closing Costs in Missouri?

-The closing cost in MO will vary and depend on what you officially sell your house for.
-However, there is a percentage that most people use to estimate the closing cost in MO which are around 2%-5% of the total sale price.
+Still, the closing costs in MO will vary depending on what you officially sell your house for.
+However, there is a percentage that most people use to estimate the closing cost in MO which is around 2%-5% of the total sale price.
 This does not include real estate agent fees that can range from 5-6%.
-Which can be less if you try selling a house without a realtor, dropping down to 2.5-3% in commission fees.
+This can be less if you try selling a house without a realtor, dropping down to 2.5-3% in commission fees.

 The easiest way to determine your closing costs is by taking your purchase offer amount minus what you owe on the home and multiplying it by two and a half percent (2.5%).
 This of course could cost more depending on buyer and seller arrangements.